Prepared by Mark Werneke, PT, MS, Dip.MDT

 Focus on Therapeutic Outcomes, Inc. (FOTO) offers an extensive and growing library of published peer reviewed articles supporting FOTO’s basic objectives to assess the physical functional ability of patients attending rehabilitation services.
 FOTO developed state of the art patient self-report outcome measures to assess patient, clinician, and clinic performance using a robust and sophisticated risk adjusted analytical model.
 The primary purpose for FOTO’s objectives is to assist clinicians in providing their patients with the highest quality of care and value i.e., achieving effective outcomes efficiently.
 FOTO has compiled the largest reference library and stands alone compared with any other national or international outcomes management companies.
-In addition, FOTO has amassed over 3.4 million rehabilitation episodes of care in the FOTO database.
-FOTO is being used by over 17,000 clinicians and over 3800 clinics within all 50 states in the U.S. and is also the outcomes management company of choice in Maccabi Healthcare Services, the 2nd largest health provider in Israel, and Canada.
+In addition, FOTO has amassed over 7 million complete rehabilitation episodes of care in the FOTO database.
+FOTO is being used by over 23,250 clinicians and over 5,200 clinics within all 50 states in the U.S. and is also the outcomes management company of choice in Maccabi Healthcare Services, the 2nd largest health provider in Israel.